-Description Allows user to either enable or disable the feature.
+Parameter Description Coil Clean Enable/Disable Allows user to either enable or disable the feature.
 If enabled, the fans will do a daily cycle at a 100% fan speed in reverse direction at the time programmed.
-Maximum ambient temperature at which the coil cleaning cycle can start.
+Cleaning High Limit Temp Maximum ambient temperature at which all maintenance functions can start.
 Because the fans run in reverse, they will push warm ambient air over the coils in summer.
-Minimum ambient temperature at which the coil cleaning cycle can start.
+Cleaning Low Limit Temp Minimum ambient temperature at which the coil cleaning cycle can start.
 Because the fans run at maximum fan speed, there would be an undercooling and/or coil freezing risk if allowed to become too low.
-Time in seconds the coil cleaning cycle lasts Number of hours between coil cleaning cycles Time of the day when the coil cleaning cycle will start
+Coil Clean Duration Time in seconds the coil cleaning cycle lasts Time Between Coil Clean Number of hours between coil cleaning cycles Coil Clean Start Time Time of the day when the coil cleaning cycle will start

-Table 17.
+Table 19.
 Setpoints Menu, Coil Clean Parameters